quantumopticslkb-user/LKB_mkdocs/docs/group-organization/tools.md

 - Join the lkb-all server (get the invite link from a team member)

-- Join the "Orders" board (at the top left of Mattermost app), to keep track of the orders.
+- Join the "Orders" and "Wishlist" boards (at the top left of Mattermost app), to keep track of the orders.

+!!! info
+    We have a backup server in case the main one is down.
+Ask a team member (Hanna) for the link.

 ## Google groups and calendars